The Singles 86–98

-The Singles 86>98 is a greatest hits album by English electronic music band Depeche Mode, released on 28 September 1998 by Mute Records.
+The Singles 86>98 is a greatest hits album by the English electronic music band Depeche Mode, released on 28 September 1998 by Mute Records.
 It serves as a follow-up to the band's previous compilation, The Singles 81→85, which was also reissued in the same year.
 The compilation covers the band's seven-inch single releases spanning five studio albums (from 1986's Black Celebration to 1997's Ultra), while including the new song "Only When I Lose Myself".
-It also includes "Little 15" (from Music for the Masses, released as a single in Europe) and the live version of "Everything Counts" (from the live album 101), which was released as a single in 1989.
-All tracks on The Singles 86>98 were newly remastered, as was the case with the re-release of The Singles 81→85.
+It also includes "Little 15" from Music for the Masses, which was released as a single in France only, but charted in the UK based on import sales, and the live version of "Everything Counts" from the live album 101, which was released as a single in 1989.
+All the tracks on The Singles 86>98 were newly remastered, as was the case with the re-release of The Singles 81→85.

 The band decided to release the album as a close follow-up to Ultra, Depeche Mode's first studio album after Alan Wilder's departure and Dave Gahan's drug addiction and resulting health problems, to maintain interest in the band.
 The four-month The Singles Tour that followed marked the first time Depeche Mode had toured since the 1993–1994 Devotional/Exotic Tour, since they had declined to tour Ultra a year earlier, playing only a few songs at a handful of shows instead.

 The Singles 86>98 has sold 500,000 units in the United States (double albums count as two units), achieving platinum certification.
 The album was also listed on Blender magazine's "500 CDs You Must Own: Alternative Rock" list.

+Tour

+The tour began with a European leg, kicking off in Tartu, Estonia in early September 1998 and culminating in San Sebastián, Spain in mid-October.
+Later in the month, the band commenced a tour of North America, beginning in Worcester, Massachusetts.
+The eight-week jaunt included an appearance at the KROQ Almost Acoustic Christmas concert in Los Angeles.
+Billy Corgan, lead singer of the Smashing Pumpkins, performed the song "Never Let Me Down Again" with Depeche Mode at this concert.
+The tour eventually wrapped up in Anaheim, California in late December.

+The tour marked the debut of the two group's backing musicians: keyboardist Peter Gordeno, who replaced Wilder, and drummer Christian Eigner, who previously performed with the band in 1997 for two Ultra Parties concerts.

 The Videos 86>98

 To coincide with the release of The Singles 86>98, the band released a VHS/DVD called The Videos 86>98 featuring the music videos for all of the songs, and more.
-In 2002, the DVD was re-released as Videos 86-98+, which included more videos and some electronic press kits.
+In 2002, the DVD was re-released as Videos 86>98 +, which included more videos and bonus material.

+The Singles 81>98

+In 2001, The Singles 86>98 and the 1998 version of The Singles 81>85 were made available together in one box set called The Singles 81>98 (under the LCD MUTE L5 catalogue number).